evabertalan/DNet/README.md

 ## Advanced Usage

+DNet consist of four modules: dnet_pKa, dnet_graphs, dnet_dist, dnet_plot.
-Each module (dnet_pKa, dnet_graphs, dnet_dist, dnet_plot) supports the built in help function: `python3 -m dnet_dist --help` which will output the list of all supported arguments for the module.
+Each module `python3 -m dnet_dist --help` which will output the list of all supported arguments for the module.

 ---